jwharm/java-gi-examples/README.md

 A typical ["Hello World" example](https://github.com/jwharm/java-gi-examples/tree/main/HelloWorld) that displays a Gtk window with a button.
 When you click the button, the application quits.

-### Hello WorldScala
+### Hello World Scala

-A typical ["Hello World" example written in Scala](https://github.com/jwharm/java-gi-examples/tree/main/HelloWorld) that displays a Gtk window with a button.
-When you click the button, the application quits.
+THe same as the above but written in Scala.

 ### Hello World - template based